Jason Bradbury: Television

 Bradbury's first ever television show was a cable show called Tellywest, where he worked alongside Sacha Baron Cohen.
-He has also hosted shows on Bravo (UK TV channel) including Mercenaries in 2001/2002 (later repeated on the Virgin Channel some years later), and also on Trouble TV including T Spot, Trouble @ Breakfast, Jason on Your Doorstop and Trouble Radio.
+He has also hosted shows on Bravo including Mercenaries in 2001/2002 (later repeated on the Virgin Channel some years later), and also on Trouble TV including T Spot, Trouble @ Breakfast, Jason on Your Doorstop and Trouble Radio.
 He was also a presenter for BBC Knowledge's Front Room.

 The Gadget Show

 Bradbury was a presenter on The Gadget Show for 12 years, from when it launched in 2004 to 2016.
 On The Gadget Show, Bradbury visited universities, laboratories and research and development departments to see future science and technology.
 He undertook DIY gadget builds, which have included a DIY hoverboard, the world's first 'phone glove', a Head-Up Display for his girlfriend's car, and a "mind-reading" device made from a modified mouse that (crudely) controlled a computer.
 He also built his own hovercraft using only a car wheel and an industrial sized fan.